Jacko Flat Hut

 Provisions On Site

-There are three billies, a pot, a large camp oven, an aluminium wash basin, a large plastic water container, a stainless-steel bucket, an old NZFS food drum with a bit of food in it, two bench seats, some rat poison, a small container with large staples, a fish slice, an axe, two next to useless bow saws, a broom, a hearth brush and shovel.
+There are three billies, a pot, a large camp oven, an aluminium wash basin, a large plastic water container, a stainless-steel bucket, an old NZFS food drum (please don't use it as a rubbish bin), two bench seats, some rat poison, a small container with large staples, a fish slice, an axe, two next to useless bow saws, a broom with a broken handle, a hearth brush and shovel.
 Under the bunks are 10, 125 x 125mm x 0.9 metre treated piles.
-The 40kg bag of Eazymix cement left there in 2017 has gone hard over time.
 There are odds and sods of timber under the Hut.